 Between 2002 and the end of 2021, China’s biofuel output increased on average by 61 thousand barrels of oil equivalent daily.
 In 2021, China’s daily biofuel production reached 64 thousand barrels of oil equivalent, making China’s biofuel output account for 4% of global biofuel production in the last year.

 China’s demand to diversify feedstock for biofuel production

-However, a trade war with the United States could hinder the development of green energy in China.
 The Chinese government is tightening its spending and subsidy policies.
 As a result, wind and solar installations must now compete directly in auctions with other forms of electricity generation.

 In the coming decades, the energy sector in China will see an accelerating shift towards large and small green projects.
 Especially as the rapid expansion of solar energy plants and offshore wind parks in the last couple of years have shown.
 Thus, in the future, renewable energy companies will have more opportunities to expand their businesses.
 These industries welcome foreign investors who can contribute to the industrial and technological development of renewable energy in China.

 - China pledged to reach peak carbon emissions by 2030 and carbon neutrality by 2060

 - China is the global leader in renewable energy investments, renewable energy production, Co2 emissions, wind and solar energy production